Network-Level Prompt and Trait Leakage in Local Research Agents: Experimental Setup Details

 In our experiments, we sample 50 personas.
-For each, including those reserved for ICL examples, we randomly select 5 traits and use GPT-4o (temperature = 0.7) to generate 21–35 trait-revealing prompts that explicitly or implicitly embed selected traits.
+For each, including those reserved for ICL examples, we randomly select 5 traits and use GPT-4o ($T=0.7$) to generate 21–35 trait-revealing prompts that explicitly or implicitly embed the traits.
 The produced traces serve as the input for trait inference.